 As Barnett and Pimpalkare drew a mental image, for ProgrammableWeb, of an ecosystem that revolves around a single platform that's leveraged internally as well as externally, ProgrammableWeb put that image to pencil and paper (shown below).
 Across the center of the ecosystem lies Intuit's core capabiliites and compentencies expressed as a platform and exposed by both public (above and below) and private APIs (below).
 Whereas the public APIs are consumed by both external and internal developers (an approach often referred to as eating your own dogfood or "dogfooding" your APIs), there are some private APIs reserved only for Intuit's consumption by the Web, Mobile, and server-side applications it develops (for customers and itself).

-Meanwhile, its publicly exposed APIs are essentially consume, sometimes via Intuit-provided SDKs (software development kits) by three types of external developers (in addition to Intuit's internal developers); customers building their own apps and extensions to Quicbooks Online, third-party developers building bespoke apps that are not intended for, or don't qualify for, distribution through Intuit's marketplace (discussed below), and developers (Independent Software Vendors or "ISVs") of apps that extend the functionality of Quickbooks in a way that might appeal to Intuit's broader customer base and that qualify for discovery via the marketplace.
+Meanwhile, its publicly exposed APIs are essentially consumed, sometimes via Intuit-provided SDKs (software development kits) by three types of external developers (in addition to Intuit's internal developers); customers building their own apps and extensions to Quicbooks Online, third-party developers building bespoke apps that are not intended for, or don't qualify for, distribution through Intuit's marketplace (discussed below), and developers (Independent Software Vendors or "ISVs") of apps that extend the functionality of Quickbooks in a way that might appeal to Intuit's broader customer base and that qualify for discovery via the marketplace.
 Applications must pass Intuit's security and quality requirements before qualifying for promotion in the marketplace.
 The ecosystem also involves accountants (also discussed below) that help Intuit's customers with their QuickBook's installations and any add-on applications they might need.

 Most importantly, the minute any organization starts speaking in services-oriented terms — as in offering its core business capabilities as services that are available internally and externally alike — is finally when the API conversation starts to begin in earnest.
 But not before the ecosystem and the business models behind it get worked out.